The ‘What to Eat?’ Debate by Registered Dietitian Laura Clark

 Interestingly we don’t absorb all the calories from nuts because of the fibre they contain.
 That’s not to say munching through a bag containing 600 calories is a good idea though!
 And remember it is not the carbs that make you fat.
 Unless you have severe insulin resistance, carbs are burnt and used as fuel without issue.
 Even in those who benefit from lower carb intakes (such as those with type 2 diabetes or PCOS) the health benefits of the right sort of carbs still make them a valuable and worthwhile addition to the diet.

 Finally, we eat food, not nutrients so focus on the quality and variety of actual foods you eat in your diet – and less on macronutrient calculations.
-You can read more on over on the LEC Nutrition Blog.
+You can read more on nutrients and weight management over on the LEC Nutrition Blog.